The airport tax battle pits easy money from Congress against local taxation from voters.

-With no airport, there would be no businesses, no taxes or infrastructure.
-No parking lots or multimillion-dollar office buildings.
-No hotels.
-No taxi revenue.
-At Dulles Airport that would mean cows grazing in rolling fields, just like they do today only 20 minutes from the bustle of the airport.
+With no airport, there would be no businesses, no tax income, or infrastructure.
+Fewer parking lots or multimillion-dollar office buildings.
+No new hotels.
+Lower ride-share and taxi revenue.
+At Dulles Airport that means cows grazing in rolling fields, just like they do today only 20 minutes from the bustle of the airport.

 Hotels and parking companies pay something like $2 for every bus that shuttles passengers to parking spots and accommodations.
 However, in most cases, these businesses pay nothing else toward the operation of the airport.

-Money from DC is better than funding raised through taxes on locals.
+Money from Congress is better than funding raised through taxes on locals.